-- Some parents had trouble with adhesive not sticking long-term.
+- Some parents had trouble with the adhesive not sticking long-term.

-- You need to let them set up for 24 hours before using them for best results.
+- You need to let them set for 24 hours before using them for best results.

-When you need in and out of your cabinets frequently, these locks are a good choice.
-You won’t have to drill anything with these locks or use adhesive you’ll later have to peel off.
+When you need in and out of your cabinets frequently, these are a good choice.
+You won’t have to drill anything or use adhesive you’ll later have to peel off.
 It won’t ruin the finish on your cabinets and it comes in two different colors to match your cupboards.

-This is made out of a nylon cord, which won’t stretch — that’s nice for moms who worry about their child pulling on a cord, letting go and getting whipped in the face by it.
+This is made out of a nylon cord, which won’t stretch.
+This is great if you worry about your child pulling on a cord, letting go and getting whipped in the face with it.

 - The cord is short enough that it isn’t a choking hazard.

 - These come with directions and have a YouTube video for installation.

 - They won’t damage your cabinets.